18F/ada-sandbox/pages/service-animals.md

 ### {% include document.html %} Other laws apply to housing

-The **Fair Housing Act** applies to almost all types of housing, both public and privately owned, including housing covered by the ADA.
+The **Fair Housing Act** applies to many types of housing, both public and privately owned, including housing covered by the ADA.
 Under the Fair Housing Act, there may be different rules that apply when a resident or applicant with a disability uses a service animal or other animal to assist with their disability.
 The U.S. Department of Housing and Urban Development is responsible for administering the Fair Housing Act.
 Learn more at the [U.S. Department of Housing and Urban Development](https://www.hud.gov/program_offices/fair_housing_equal_opp/fair_housing_act_overview) or [contact your Regional Fair Housing and Equal Opportunity Office](https://www.hud.gov/program_offices/fair_housing_equal_opp/contact_fheo).

 ### {% include document.html %} Other laws apply to airplanes

 The Air Carrier Access Act, not the ADA, protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division: 202-366-2220.

+### {% include document.html %} Other rules apply in a job setting
+The [Equal Employment Opportunity Commission](https://www.eeoc.gov/disability-discrimination) (EEOC) is responsible for administering the ADA in employment settings.

 ## Asking if a Dog is a Service Animal
 If you are working at a business or state/local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**.